broadmindcloud/websemaphore-examples/README.md

 APIKEY - (required) put here the key that you can get at https://www.websemaphore.com/semaphore/keys

 HTTP_PORT - the port both examples will listen on.
 Default is 8087.

 LOG_LEVEL - set to ALL for verbose logging.
 Default is empty string.

 SEMAPHORE_ID = the websemaphore the example will create websemaphore-example

 ## Important
-The websockets api does not include WebSemaphore management.
+* The websockets api does not include WebSemaphore management.
 That is, the websockets example will not create a semaphore but use the semaphore configured with the id identified by SEMAPHORE_ID.
   For this reason it's preferable to run the https example first.
 It will create and configure the websemaphore that the websockets example can also use.
   If you are in an environment that does not allow the https example to work properly such as behind a firewall, you map prefer to create a semaphore at https://www.websemaphore.com/semaphore.
+* Each example has its own package.json, the reason being to include only relevant dependencies for each protocol (see step 2 below).

 ## Usage
 You should have git and npm installed.

-Clone this repo
+1. Clone this repo

 `
 git clone git@github.com:broadmindcloud/websemaphore-examples.git
 `

-Note: Each example has its own package.json, the reason being to include only relevant dependencies for each protocol.

-Change directory to the demo you'd like to check and run:
+2. Change directory to the demo you'd like to check and run:

 `npm install`